 How It Works

 Who can join?
-To join, members must belong to an exclusive private golf club.
-We are using the course list of more than a 1000 clubs on top100golfcourses.com to determine club eligibility.
-If a member belongs to a club not listed on that list but that is highly regarded in a popular metro area, they are also welcome to join the network.
-Members will be placed in tiers depending on the reputation of their best club as determined by the various golf rating and ranking publications.
+To join, members must belong to a private golf club.
+Members will be placed in one of four tiers (best in world, best in country, best in state/province, and other private clubs) depending on the reputation of their best club as determined by the various golf rating and ranking publications.

 Will my club object?
 This is intended to be a social network of like minded golfers.
 All connections and requests to play made through the network are intended to be accompanied guest play, conforming to the guest play rules and etiquette of each club.
 No member is expected to financially benefit from hosting other members as guests.
 We do not anticipate this to fall afoul of any club rules or norms.
 To the contrary, we expect the clubs to see the benefit of widening their exposure to potential future members.

 Will my information be public?
 No. Upon joining, a member will only be able to see the names of the clubs which are represented by the members of the network.
 No member identity or any other personal information will be visible to other members or non-members.

 What functionality does the application offer?
 There are two main features.
 The primary feature is for members to play other member courses as accompanied guests.
 The second feature is for members to join events offered by either our affiliate partners or by other members.

 What are my hosting obligations once I join?
 Members have full control on how many times and when they are willing to host.
 We recognize host members will only be able to host as their schedules permit.
 No host member will ever be "on the hook" to host in a manner that is not convenient for them.
 There is no penalty for declining any given incoming request.
 Having said all that, the system will only thrive with the willingness of members to host other members at their club, pursuant to each club's guest play policies.